 - 73% of consumers lose trust in a local biz with incorrect info

 Here’s the problem.
 Just because the information’s out there doesn’t mean it’s correct.
-What’s worse – just because YOU put the information out there once upon a time, doesn’t mean it’s still correct.
+What’s worse – just because YOU put the information out there once upon a time, doesn’t mean it’s still a correct business listing.
 That’s because on average, a business’s info is updated every 6 days online (sooner than once a week)!
 What’s that mean for you?
 Incorrect online listings, most likely.

 We know, that’s just not fair.